 From acclaimed author Billy Coffey comes Some Small Magic, "a story of determination and love . . . that deserves to be read" (RT Book Reviews).

 All Abel wants is a little bit of magic in his life.
 Enough money so his mom doesn’t cry at night.
 Healing for his broken body.
-And maybe a few answers about his past.
+And maybe a few answers about his past.When Abel discovers letters to him from the father he believed dead, he wonders if magic has come to the hills of Mattingly, Virginia, after all.
+But not everything is as it seems.

 With a lot of questions and a little bit of hope, Abel decides to run away to find the truth.
 But danger follows him from the moment he jumps his first boxcar, forcing Abel to rely on his simpleminded friend Willie—a man wanted for murder who knows more about truth than most—and a beautiful young woman they met on the train.